constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 Vagrant config to run a full local Kubernetes cluster using the source directory from your Mac.

+No scripts.
+Step by step for full understing the process.

 ## Getting started

 Topics: